 A: Going forward, the tower logo should not be used on any new materials.
 Units are encouraged to use up existing supplies of stationery, brochures, etc. that include the tower logo during this transition phase.
 Western's new logo should be used on any new materials.

 A: No new logos or variations on the new shield logo are permitted.
 Over the coming months we will be developing more comprehensive graphic standards guidelines that will clearly outline what is and isn't acceptable.
 These guidelines will include versions of the new logo for every faculty.
-If you have questions or concerns please refer to the "Contact Us" section of this website.
+If you have questions or concerns please refer to this page to contact us.

 A: One of the main goals of this visual identity review is to raise the profile of the University by having a consistent visual representation of our faculties, departments, administrative units and research centres and institutes.
 We recognize that some research centres and institutes have more established brands and so will be co-branded with the main university visual identity.
 The appropriate use of these logos will be clearly outlined in our comprehensive graphic standards guidelines.
 All centres and institutes will be communicated with on an individual basis.